How long do you have to file a car insurance claim in Texas after an accident? That depends on the identity of the at-fault driver.

 Even if your symptoms stem from the accident, insurance companies use subsequent “intervening injuries” to argue that the at-fault driver didn’t cause your damages and isn’t liable.

-Contact an Attorney Immediately to Handle Your Claim
+Contact a Car Accident Attorney Immediately to Handle Your Claim